To receive official GRE® scores, your institution or program must first become a GRE score user.

 Score Reporting Schedules

 GRE® revised General Test score reports are sent to GRE score users who test takers designate to receive their scores approximately 10–15 days after the test date.

-Score reports for the paper-based GRE revised General Test and GRE® Subject Tests are sent to GRE score users who test takers designate to receive their scores within six weeks after the test date.
+Score reports for the paper-delivered GRE revised General Test and GRE® Subject Tests are sent to GRE score users who test takers designate to receive their scores within six weeks after the test date.